Vadim Skripchenko: Playing career

 Skripchenko made his professional debut in the Belarusian Premier League in 1993 for Dinamo-93 Minsk.

 Managerial career

 In June 2015, Skripchenko was hired as an assistant manager with Ural Sverdlovsk Oblast.
 On 3 September 2015, he was hired as caretaker manager for Ural after the resignation of Viktor Goncharenko.
 He was appointed the permanent Ural manager on 22 September 2015.
 On 1 November 2016, he resigned as Ural manager.

 On 3 November 2016, he was appointed the manager of Krylia Sovetov Samara.
 He was replaced as a manager of Krylia Sovetov after the club was relegated from the Russian Premier League at the end of the 2016–17 season.

 On 14 August 2017, he was hired by Anzhi Makhachkala.
 Anzhi was relegated from the Russian Premier League at the end of the season after losing to Yenisey Krasnoyarsk in relegation play-offs and his contract was not extended.

+On 3 June 2026, Dordoi Bishkek announced the appointment of Skripchenko as their new Head Coach.